Synopsis: A failing septic system disrupts more than just your lawn and lives; it disrupts plans for your property.

 Aerobe explained, “With RetroFAST, most treatment action occurs in the tank prior to going out in the field.
 It keeps your tank supplied with enough oxygen to prevent clogged layers from ever forming.
 That prolongs the life of your drain field.”

 “That all sounds good,” said John, “but it sounds like we still have to replace the existing system.”

 “Not at all,” explained Aerobe airily.
 “A RetroFAST installs directly into your existing tank.”

 “Wow,” said Joan.
 “Could you give us some more info about it?”

 “Certainly!
 Here’s our brochure.
-And, you can go to biomicrobics.com and click the ‘Products’ button at the top.
+And, you can go to biomicrobics.com and click the ‘Solutions’ button at the top to view our products.
 Check it out!
 And here’s my card if you have any more questions.”

 The card read: Aerobe: BioMicrobics Onsite Treatment Specialist (B.O.T.S.).”